AvirukBasak/shsc-lang/docs/Syntax.md

     x = x + 1
 end

-# for loop will be added when iterables are introduced
+for i from 0 to 17 by 2 do
+    print(i+1)
+end
 ```

 #### Data memory model
 - Primitives: pseudo stack, auto managed
-- Objects: heap, reference counted
+- Objects: reference counted, auto managed

 A pseudo stack is a contiguous (array type) stack maintained in the heap.

 #### Datatypes
-The following are the 3 of the primitive types:
+The following 5 arr the primitive types:
+- bool
-- char  (char)
+- char
 - int (int64_t)
 - float (float64_t)

-#### Unsafe types (might be added)
-The following are the rest primitive types:
-- pointers
-  - charp
-  - intp
-  - floatp
+- string

-#### Currently primitive
+#### Strings
-**`str (i.e. const char*)`**: will be replaced by the str class when that is introduced.
-When that happens, it should no longer be considered a primitive type.
+The current form of strings are purely immutable and useless.
+One may use template strings for some string functionality.

-#### OOP to be added
+#### OOP (if added)
-- Class str will replace str
+- Class string will replace primitive string type
 - Class array will be added for arrays
-- Basic data structure classes will be added
+- Basic data structure classes may be added

 Objects will always be passed as reference and ref counted.

-#### Agenda
-1. WAP that supports some basic functions and evaluates an expression
-2. Implement assignment to variables
-3. Develop a syntax to create functions
-4. Develop syntax for loops and conditions
-5. Develop an interface with libc
-6. Develop modules system
-7. Introduce magic functions
-8. Add whatever the f*ck you want